newjersey/navigator.business.nj.gov/content/src/fundings/premier-lender-program.md

   - All
 sector: []
 publishStageArchive: null
-descriptionMd: The Premier Lender Program provides New Jersey-based businesses and not-for-profit organizations loan participation and guarantees that can help them overcome the financial obstacles to grow and expand their business.
+sidebarCardBodyText: The Premier Lender Program provides New Jersey-based businesses and not-for-profit organizations loan participation and guarantees that can help them overcome the financial obstacles to grow and expand their business.
 ---